tpoisot/ms_pop_networks/ms_pop.md

 other species' abundances $\mathbf{N}$) and $\alpha_{ij}$ is the strength of the effect of $j$ on $i$.
-It is important to note that, in this or just about any related model, direct species-species interaction can influence species' abundances but their abundances \emph{never} feedback and influence the interactions.
-Moreover, the only manner in which non-directly-interacting species could ``influence'' the abundances of other species is via indirect mechanisms like apparent or exploitative competition.
+It is important to note that, in this or just about any related model, direct species-species interaction can influence species' abundances but their abundances *never* feedback and influence the *per capita* interactions (although they do affect the *realized* interactions, which are here defined by $\alpha_{ij}N)iN_j$.
+Moreover, the only manner in which non-directly-interacting species could "influence" the abundances of other species is via indirect mechanisms like apparent or exploitative competition.

 More recently, there have been multiple attempts to approach the problem from